couchbaselabs/tuqtng/tutorial/content/slide-35.md

-## Shopper - Browse products and sort results
+## Shopper - Browsing products and sorting results

 Don wants a list of new and popular items - i.e. items that are recently added to the product catalog and have many units sold.